MikeDigitize/Scrolla/README.md

 ## Scrolla
-Promise based utility tool that scrolls to where you tell it to on the page.
+A Promise based utility tool that scrolls to where you tell it to on the page.

+## Scrolla Sequence
+Scrolla but with an additional generator based scroll sequencer.

 ### Compatibility
 IE9+.